 Larry Page met Sergey Brin at Stanford in 1995.
 A year later, the two began collaborating on BackRub, a search engine with the unique ability to analyze the “back links” pointing to a given website.
 This meant that it delivered more accurate results than its rivals, as they were less easy to manipulate.
 In 1998, Page and Brin founded and launched Google.
-Eventually, as some webmasters and black hat SEOs learned how to use back links to their advantage, Google began incorporating many new factors into their algorithm, and updating it on a regular basis.
+Eventually, as some webmasters and black hat SEOs learned how to use backlinks to their advantage, Google began incorporating many new factors into their algorithm and updating it regularly.

 Search Engines and SEO as a Team

-A good search engine optimization strategy may focus mainly on Google, but takes Bing and Yahoo into consideration.
-It’s worth noting that these websites attract somewhat different demographics; therefore, a proper approach to SEO takes into consideration the audience you are trying to reach.
-It’s these kinds of details that can make a difference in your Internet strategy.
+A good search engine optimization strategy may focus mainly on Google but also takes Bing and Yahoo into consideration.
+It’s worth noting that these websites attract somewhat different demographics; therefore, a proper approach to SEO takes into account the audience you are trying to reach.
+It’s these kinds of details that can make a difference in your internet strategy.
 Despite common beliefs, there is no overnight miracle to search engine optimization.
 Getting to the top of the SERPs takes knowledge, patience, and hard work.